codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 ### Create a Rollout specification

 Create a rollout specification for the application you want to deploy.
-To leverage Argo Rollout's deployment capabilities, we are using the Rollout resource instead of the native Kubernetes Deployment object.
+To leverage Argo Rollout's deployment capabilities, we are using the Argo's Rollout resource instead of the native Kubernetes Deployment object.
-Read about the fields you can define in [Argo Rollout specification](https://argoproj.github.io/argo-rollouts/features/specification/){:target="\_blank"}.
+For detailed information on the fields you can define, see [Argo Rollout specification](https://argoproj.github.io/argo-rollouts/features/specification/){:target="\_blank"}.

-Our rollout specification uses an analysis template that works with Prometheus a third-party metric provider.
  You need to first add secrets to the cluster to store the credentials required.

 * In the Git repository create the `rollout.yaml` file as in the example below.